 1.5″ Latex (Graphite-Infused)

 2″ Polyfoam (Gel-Infused)

-The Recore Mattress falls below the average price for an all-foam model, so it might be a good value for shoppers looking for an affordable option.
+The Recore Mattress falls below the average price for competing models with similar materials, so it might be a good value for shoppers looking for an affordable option.
 It comes in the six standard mattress sizes.

 Please note that the following prices are in CAD.

 |Full||52.5" x 74.5"||10.5"||34-36.3kg.||$779|

 |King||75.5" x 79.5"||10.5"||53.1-56.2kg.||$949|